cryptonitor/Terrraforming-Mars/README.md

 # Terrraforming-Mars
-Delivering results of political will within electioncycles: year1, 2, 3, 4- 1.CFD proof, 2.microhabitat proof, 3.Starship landingthrusters shaping sediment, 4.Observing viable habitatzones forming on Mars.
+Still writing. convertign handwritten notes and designs to digital...
+M Delivering results of political will within electioncycles: year1, 2, 3, 4- 1.CFD proof, 2.microhabitat proof, 3.Starship landingthrusters shaping sediment, 4.Observing viable habitatzones forming on Mars.

 Like the sludge in a barrel can be gathered indirectly by gyrating the barrel...